Accessing a web service running on linux VM from host browser

 I use debian as my distro of choice on my host, VM and VPS, which kept things nice and simple in my case.
 Still, most of what’s written here should apply to other linux distros, though some commands, especially package management might vary.

-I run my test environment in VirtualBox, if you’re using KVM or another hypervisor, you can still follow along, but you might need to handle some assumed steps yourself, especially in the case of KVM, where port forwarding is less straight forward.
+I run my test environment in VirtualBox, if you’re using KVM or another hypervisor, you can still follow along, but you might need to handle some assumed steps yourself, especially in the case of KVM, where the network configuration is a bit less straight forward (see ANNEX I).

 The Problem